 - able to work well under pressure.

-- You will be enrolled onto the Diploma in Emergency Care Support, which is delivered in one of the Scottish Ambulance Service's Clinical Education Centres.
+- You will be enrolled onto the bespoke clinical programme which will lead to a Diploma in Emergency Care Support, which is delivered in one of the Scottish Ambulance Service's regional training centres.

-- Training is delivered over a 16-month period (maximum 2 years allowed), which includes 750 hours of mentored training, completion of a portfolio and 42 weeks of placement at an ambulance station.
+- Training is delivered over 16 to 24 months, which includes 750 hours of mentored training, completion of a portfolio and 42 weeks of placement at an ambulance station.

 - The first 10 weeks will be based at one of the regional centres of the Scottish Ambulance Service, which includes a 4-week Emergency Response Driving Course.